 Banner image: Tuncay Akgun sketches a caricature of President Recep Tayyip Erdoğan for the cover of the Turkish satirical magazine, LeMan.
 [Photo: Cherian George]

-This is the companion website to a book project by Cherian George & Sonny Liew.
-Red Lines: Political Cartoons and the Struggle against Censorship, to be published by The MIT Press in 2021, explores the motives and methods of the political censorship of cartoons around the world.
-It will be rendered entirely as in graphic documentary form.
+This is the companion website to a book by Cherian George & Sonny Liew.
+Red Lines: Political Cartoons and the Struggle against Censorship, published by The MIT Press in 2021, explores the motives and methods of the political censorship of cartoons around the world.
+It is rendered entirely as in graphic documentary form.

 “This brilliant tribute to political cartoons is not only a visual feast, but also an in-depth treatise on contemporary threats to freedom of expression posed by governments, corporations, and grassroots forces ranging from religious extremists to well-meaning champions of social justice.” – Nadine Strossen, Past President of the American Civil Liberties Union (1991–2008) and Professor of Law Emerita, New York Law School.

 “Few books grab a reader as Red Lines does.
 A history, an analysis, a cri de couer, a celebration of ideas and art and human rights, all wrapped in an endlessly fascinating example of ‘show, not tell.'” – David Kaye, United Nations Special Rapporteur on Freedom of Opinion and Expression (2014-2020) and Clinical Professor of Law, University of California, Irvine.